u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 This is not an evil scheme by publishers tricking everyone else, but an optimization by all players around the perverse incentives they have.

-Consider the perspective of a university: if a significant portion of revenue comes from indirect costs on grants, how do we retain faculty securing those grants?
+Consider the perspective of a university, which gets significant research funding through taxpayer dollars via indirect costs on grants: how do we recruit and retain faculty securing those grants?

 - Tie faculty tenure to publications, impact, and prestige (with the help of publishers, ranking agencies, and more)
 - Work with citation indices and publishers to improve the "brand value" of the university to attract new faculty that might bring more grant revenue

 Indeed this is all-too familiar for most scientists, and this became the de-facto system everyone participates in.

-And so, journals and publishers, once useful and serving an important need, have gradually morphed the system with universities and federal funding into something with a number of issues:
+And so, journals and publishers, while serving an important, core need, have gradually morphed the system with universities and federal funding into something with a number of issues:

 - The creation of silos of information that are not interoperable between research institutes and labs
 - A disincentive to publish important findings.
 Why share something as soon as you have it, if you can mine it for a little more to get ahead of someone else? *(This one I've witnessed first hand when I was doing research)*